New Exploration Opportunities in Brazil

 Open Acreage Process

-In November this year, after a long period of discussions, Brazil will launch a new rolling program for release of open acreage concessions through a permanent block offering.
-This should increase participation by smaller and medium sized players.
+In November 2018, after a long period of discussions, Brazil will launch a new rolling program for release of open acreage concessions through a permanent block offering.
+This should increase participation by smaller and medium-sized players.

 Over 1800 offshore blocks, covering around 700 000 sq. km of offshore acreage will be released for licensing over the next 12 months.
 The permanent open acreage process will offer blocks covered by previous licensing rounds that were awarded and have been relinquished, and areas that were offered as part of previous rounds but not awarded.